 Findings

-• 7.2% of visited documents on average contained conspiracy-related content (~113 per participant over the tracking window).
+• On average 7.2% of visited documents contained conspiracy-related content (~113 documents per participant).

-• Conspiracy-supporting content outweighed opposing content across all media types, including mainstream outlets.
+• Conspiracy-supporting content was more prevalent than opposing content across all media types — including mainstream media.

-• Exposure across source types was positively correlated — users encountered conspiracy content across multiple channels rather than via clean single-source filter bubbles.
+• Exposure across sources was positively correlated: most users met conspiracy content across multiple sources, not via single-source selectivity.

 • Populism (b=0.38) and political mistrust (b=0.20) directly predicted conspiracy beliefs.

-• Populists selectively engaged with supporting alternative media (b=0.76) and avoided opposing mainstream media (b=−0.91); mistrust effects were weaker.
+• Populists selectively engaged with conspiracy-supporting alternative media (b=0.76) and avoided conspiracy-opposing mainstream media (b=-0.91).

-• 25–30% of respondents saw at least some truth in COVID-19 conspiracies or were uncertain.
+• Roughly 25–30% of respondents saw at least some truth in, or were uncertain about, COVID-19 conspiracies.

 Connections